biosimulators/Biosimulators_pyNeuroML/docs-src/tutorial.rst

 Information about how to create COMBINE/OMEX archives which can be executed by BioSimulators-pyNeuroML is available at `BioSimulators <https://biosimulators.org/help>`_.

-A list of the algorithms and algorithm parameters supported by pyNeuroML is available at `BioSimulators <https://biosimulators.org/simulators/pyneuroml>`_.
+A list of the algorithms and algorithm parameters supported by jNeuroML/pyNeuroML, NetPyNe, and NEURON is available at `BioSimulators <https://biosimulators.org/simulators/>`_.

 Command-line program
 --------------------

-The command-line program can be used to execute COMBINE/OMEX archives that describe simulations as illustrated below.
+The command-line programs can be used to execute COMBINE/OMEX archives that describe simulations as illustrated below.

 .. code-block:: text

-    usage: pyneuroml [-h] [-d] [-q] -i ARCHIVE [-o OUT_DIR] [-v]
+    usage: biosimulators-pyneuroml [-h] [-d] [-q] -i ARCHIVE [-o OUT_DIR] [-v]

     BioSimulators-compliant command-line interface to the pyNeuroML <https://github.com/NeuroML/pyNeuroML> simulation program.